Autumn Leaves in Japan 2020

 We’re talking of course about koyo, or changing autumn leaves.
 Hiking through the Japan Alps, riding a heart-stopping cable car over dense forests, or simply walking in the park are all good ways to enjoy the bursting autumn colors.

 Typically the koyo season lasts from late-September to early December with the earliest leaves changing in northern Hokkaido and sprouting southward in a wave.
-In 2019, warm temperatures pushed peak viewing times back a bit, but that’s cool for the unprepared folks like us.

 We’ve broken down the best spots for fall foliage viewing by region, to help you plan your trip.
 Crisp air and dramatic views await.